tonyredondo/debugger-mcp-server/DebuggerMcp/Resources/troubleshooting.md

 **Solution**:
 - Close unused sessions with `CloseSession`
 - Use `ListSessions` to see all active sessions
-- Wait for automatic cleanup (30 minutes inactivity)
+- Wait for automatic cleanup (24 hours by default)

 ---